Menu

 Income

-• All Club income — registration fees, season fees, league fees, indoor/outdoor practice fees, sponsorship payments, donations, grants — is deposited into the Club's bank account within 7 days of receipt.
+• All Club income — registration, season, league and practice fees, sponsorship, donations and grants — is recorded and deposited into the Club's bank account.

-• Each income item is logged in the Club's accounting system (Wave Accounting) with: date, amount, source, and category (registration / sponsorship / donation / grant / other).
+• Payment is accepted by card / online payment, Interac e-Transfer, and cash.
+However it is received, income is recorded in the Club's books with date, amount, source, and category (registration / sponsorship / donation / grant / other).

 Member fees — variable, set by Board, fund operations